 Gravitational Lenses.
 An interesting phenomenon first discovered in connection with quasars are gravitational lenses.
-Since light rays are bent by gravitational fields, a mass (e.g. a galaxy) placed between a distant quasar and the observer will distort the image of the quasar.
+Since light rays are bent by gravitational fields, a mass (e. g. a galaxy) placed between a distant quasar and the observer will distort the image of the quasar.
 The first example of this effect was discovered in 1979, when it was found that two quasars, 5.7" apart in the sky, had essentially identical spectra.
-It was concluded that the "pair" was really a double image of a single quasars have been discovered (Fig. 18.17).
+It was concluded that the "pair" was really a double image of a single quasar.
+Since then several other gravitationally lensed quasars have been discovered (Fig. 18.17).